f5vmr/svxlinkbuilder/README.md

 <p>Follow the menus, and enter the required information, which should should have noted, to assist you prior to running the program.</p>
 <p>During the compilation, you will be notified of the Active IP Address of your node.
 Make a note of it.
 You will need it to proceed.</p>

-<p>At the end of the compilation, the system will automatically reboot, about which you will be notified.</p>
+<p>At the end of the compilation, the system will ready to use.
+You may now exit the terminal.</p>

 <p>The next step will be to open an internet browser such as 'Chrome' and type in the IP Address and enter.
 The dashboard will be displayed.If your USB soundcard is flashing then the node should be fully operational.</p>